 - Provide and oversee on-going training throughout the health system for things such as documentation guidelines, EHR user training and HIPAA compliance

-What promotional pathways are available to HIM managers?
+What promotional pathways are available to health information managers?

 Take a look at the career map created by the American Health Information Management Association (AHIMA).
-With experience and education, an HIM manager can advance to several positions including:
+With experience and education, a health information manager can advance to several positions including:

 - Director of HIM